kevin2001111/Multi-Purpose-Discord-Bot/README.md

 - Python 3.8+
 - FFmpeg (for audio processing)
 - Discord bot token
-- Steam API key (if using Steam-related features)
 - Other optional API keys (depending on features used)

 ### Installation Steps